nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### Installing Additional Nautobot Apps

-Let's say for example you want the new app you're creating to integrate into Slack.
+Let's say for example you want the new app you're creating to integrate into Nautobot ChatOps.
 To do this, you will want to integrate into the existing Nautobot ChatOps App.

 ```bash
 ➜ poetry shell